1 / 3

 Care Guide

-Shear or mow plants to 2–3 inches (5–8 cm) in late winter or early spring every 2–3 years to rejuvenate the planting and prevent bare patches at the center.
-Cut back stems that extend beyond boundaries at any time during the growing season.
-Hard renovation by cutting all stems to the ground in early spring is tolerated; new growth emerges within 3–4 weeks under normal growing conditions.Pruning Schedule
+Shear or mow plants to 2–3 inches (5–8 cm) in late winter to early spring (February–March) every 2–3 years to rejuvenate the planting and limit bare patches at the center.
+Stems extending beyond the planting bed can be cut back at any point in the growing season.
+Hard renovation cuts to ground level in early spring produce regrowth within 3–4 weeks.Pruning Schedule

 J